raskong/raskong.github.io/Vehicle_type.md

 Below (Figure 3V) we can see a how the count of crashes is distributied when the Contributing factor is paired with the veihcle type.
-When looking at the data the plot presents, we can see a tendency
+When looking at the data the plot presents, we can see a tendency that is the vehicle types that also is the most

 <figure>